-Each social risk factor was then added to our Generalized Linear regression model to get estimated regression coefficients which represent the effect of each individual factor on change in mobility relative to the refence group.
-The dependent variable was the change in mobility score for each patient, calculated as the difference between the discharge mobility score and admission mobility score.
-For example, a coefficient value of -0.5 for Black patients would be interpreted to mean that, on average, these patients had a change in mobility score that was 0.5 mobility units less than White patients (the reference group).
+Each social risk factor was then added to our Generalized Linear regression model to get estimated regression coefficients which represent the effect of each individual factor on discharge mobility relative to the reference group.
+The dependent variable was the discharge mobility score.
+For example, a coefficient value of -0.5 for Black patients would be interpreted to mean that, on average, these patients had a discharge mobility score that was 0.5 mobility units less than White patients (the reference group) after adjusting for all covariates.

-Lower mobility change scores were observed and significant for dual eligibility patients with full Medicaid benefits compared to non-duals.
-Black patients, Asian patients, and patients of American Indian or Alaska Native descent also had lower mobility changes scores compared to White patients.
-Population groups with higher mobility changes scores included patients who lived alone compared to patients who did not prior to their hospitalization, and patients residing in AHRQ SES Index quartiles 1-3 (i.e., lower SES areas) than patients residing in AHRQ SES Index grants).
+Lower discharge mobility scores were observed and significant for dual eligibility patients with full Medicaid benefits compared to non-duals.
+Black and Asian patients also had lower discharge mobility scores compared to White patients.
+Patients who lived alone had higher discharge mobility scores compared to patients who did not prior to their hospitalization.
+Patients residing in AHRQ SES Index quartiles 1-3 (i.e., lower SES areas) also had higher discharge mobility scores, on average, than patients residing in AHRQ SES Index quartile 4 (i.e., the highest SES areas).